cloudbansal/PiHole/ReadMe.md

 # PiHole Setup
-Setting up a recursive PiHole setup at home
+Setting up a recursive PiHole DNS Server at home

 ## Installing Unbound
 (Using the guide from https://docs.pi-hole.net/guides/unbound/)